Skip to main content

 Installation

-In your newly created virtual environement, run:
+In your newly created virtual environment, run:

 pip install -U deepeval